 Autoimmune haemolytic anaemia therapy

 Corticosteroids are indicated for the warm type.
-Other immunosuppressive drugs, eg azathioprine and cyclophosphamide, may be required if steroids fail.
+Other immunosuppressive drugs (eg, azathioprine and cyclophosphamide) may be required if steroids fail.
 Rituximab - a monoclonal antibody against CD20 - has been successfully used in refractory idiopathic autoimmune haemolytic anaemia in children.
+Other options which have been tried include danazol, cyclophosphamide or alemtuzumab.

 The anaemia in cold type is usually mild and there is no need for correction.
 Management includes keeping extremities warm.
 Steroids and splenectomy are less successful and transfusions should be avoided if possible.